Entanglement dynamics and performance of two-qubit gates for superconducting qubits under non-Markovian effects: Partial recovery of the fidelity during the first Hadamard gate

 \section{Partial recovery of the fidelity during the first Hadamard gate}

 Here, we illustrate partial recovery of the fidelity occurring during an idling phase, which is discussed in the main text (Sec.~\ref{sec:resultHCNOT}).
 One can see this phenomenon during the first idling in the Ohmic case with the initial state $\ket{10}$ for Seq.~(b) in Fig.~\ref{fig:partialRecovery}(a)-(i): The relation $F(t = 0.5\pi/\omega_q) < F(t = \pi / \omega_q)$ is observed.
 We also found this recovery in the Ohmic case with the initial state $\ket{00}$ for Seq.~(b) (results are not shown).
-For the other parameter values, the fidelity after the idling phases cannot exceed the values before those phases [cf.~Figs.~\ref{fig:partialRecovery}(a)-(i) and (a)-(ii)].
+For the other parameter values, the fidelity after the idling phases cannot exceed the values before those phases [cf.~Figs.~\ref{fig:partialRecovery}(a)-(i) and (ii)].
 For deeper analysis, we again decompose the total fidelity into the components for each qubit, $F_\mathrm{tot}(t) = F_1(t) F_2(t)$.
 As indicated in Fig.~\ref{fig:partialRecovery}(b), the partial fidelity of the first qubit is recovered after the application of the single-qubit gate, $R^y(-\pi /2)$.
-When the idling qubit is in the ground state, the fidelity is almost time-stationary.
+When the second qubit, which is not subject to any gate operations until the end of the first idling phase, is in the ground state, the fidelity is almost time stationary.
 As a result, the total fidelity for the Ohmic reservoir in Fig.~\ref{fig:partialRecovery}(a)-(i) exhibits the recovery behavior.
 By contrast, the second qubit experiences the intense decay of the fidelity when the initial state is prepared into $\ket{1}$ [red dotted curve in Fig.~\ref{fig:partialRecovery}(b)], and the recovery behavior of the total fidelity cannot be observed in Fig.~\ref{fig:partialRecovery}(a)-(ii) (blue curve).
 Despite this partial recovery, the fidelity at the end of the whole sequence is worse compared to that without the idling, as discussed in the main text.